 - Expected return date.

 The Department will notify the employer within five business days after a claim for benefits has been filed and will notify applicants of their eligibility or ineligibility within 14 days of receipt of their claim.
-The Department will begin paying leave benefits within 14 calendar days after a determination of eligibility.
+After the Department determines a person is eligible for benefits, the Department will begin paying leave benefits within 14 calendar days.

 What should I consider if I need to terminate an employee who takes leave?

-The Law provides that any adverse action against an employee during or within six months of their protected leave will create a rebuttable presumption that the adverse action was in retaliation for taking leave.
-Overcoming this presumption requires clear and convincing evidence that the action was not retaliatory, the employer had sufficient independent justification for taking action, and the employer would have otherwise acted at the same time regardless of the employee’s use of leave or participation in a proceeding related to the Law.
+Under the Law, any adverse action taken against an employee during or within six months of their protected leave or the end of a proceeding they participated in related to the Law, will create a rebuttable presumption of retaliation.
+This means a court will presume the employer retaliated against the employee.
+Overcoming this presumption requires clear and convincing evidence that the action was not taken retaliatory, the employer had sufficient independent justification for taking action, and the employer would have otherwise acted at the same time regardless of the employee’s use of leave or participating in a proceeding related to the Law.

-The presumption is a difficult standard to overcome.
-Accordingly, employers should be cautious about taking any adverse action against an employee during or within six months of their leave (or their participation in a proceeding related to the Law), unless their reasons for doing so are compelling and well-documented.
+This is a difficult standard to overcome.
+Accordingly, employers should avoid taking any adverse action against an employee during or within six months of their leave (or their participation in a proceeding related to the Law), unless their reasons for doing so are compelling and well-documented.